Dieter Vieweger: Rectory and theological teaching

 From 1986 to 1989 Dieter Vieweger was the pastor of the Thomanerchor Leipzig.
 In 1987 he was ordained at St Thomas' Church in Leipzig.
 In 1989 he habilitated at the Karl Marx University in Leipzig with the thesis The Literary Relations between the Books of Jeremiah and Ezekiel.
-From 1989 to 1991 he was professor of Old Testament Studies at the "Kirchliche Hochschule Berlin" (Sprachenkonvikt) and from 1991 to 1993 professor at the Humboldt-Universität zu Berlin.
+From 1989 to 1991 he was professor of Old Testament Studies at the Kirchliche Hochschule Berlin (Sprachenkonvikt) and from 1991 to 1993 professor at the Humboldt-Universität zu Berlin.
 Since 1993 he is holding the professorship for Old Testament at the "Kirchliche Hochschule Wuppertal".
 He also was appointed rector there in 1997/1998 and 2005/2006.

 Archaeological training and academic career

 In addition to teaching in Wuppertal, he studied Prehistory at the Johann Wolfgang Goethe University Frankfurt am Main from 1994 to 1998, which he completed with a doctorate titled "On the Chronology of the Necropolis of Tamassos-Lambertis" under Jens Lüning.
-His first archaeological excavation experiences included the 1994/1995 campaigns on Tell el-Oreme at the north-western end of the Lake Genezareth with Folkmar Fritz in Israel and with Peter M. Fischer in Tell Abu al-Kharaz in the northern Jordan Rift Valley in Jordan.
+His first archaeological excavation experiences included the 1994/1995 campaigns on Tell el-Oreme at the north-western end of the Lake Genezareth with Volkmar Fritz in Israel and with Peter M. Fischer in Tell Abu al-Kharaz in the northern Jordan Rift Valley in Jordan.